Caring For Your Organ Shoes

 Suede Leather Soles

-Clean leather uppers with this home recipe: Mix equal parts of distilled white vinegar and warm water.
+Cleaning: To clean leather uppers use a mild shoe cleaner.
+You can also try this easy home recipe: Mix equal parts of distilled white vinegar and warm water.
 Using a soft cloth dipped into the white vinegar water gently wipe the uppers clean.
 Rinse completely using just clean water on your cloth.
-Allow to dry completely before applying any conditioner or polish.
+Allow to dry completely before applying any polish.

 Polish: Clean your shoes before polishing.
 Use clear polish to avoid a color mismatch when polishing your shoes.